 Treatment of tinea versicolor is any topical antifungal drug.
-Examples include selenium sulfide shampoo 2.5% (in 10-min applications daily for 1 wk or 24-h applications weekly for 1 mo); topical azoles (eg, ketoconazole 2% daily for 2 wk); and daily bathing with zinc pyrithione soap 2% or sulfur-salicylic shampoo 2% for 1 to 2 wk.
+Examples include selenium sulfide shampoo 2.5% applied to the skin (in 10-minute applications daily for 1 week or 24-hour applications weekly for 1 month); topical azoles (eg, ketoconazole 2% daily for 2 weeks); and daily bathing with zinc pyrithione soap 2% or sulfur-salicylic shampoo 2% applied to the skin for 1 to 2 weeks.

 Hypopigmentation from tinea versicolor is reversible in months to years after the yeast has cleared.

 Recurrence is almost universal after treatment because the causative organism is a normal skin inhabitant.
 Fastidious hygiene, regular use of pyrithione zinc soap, or once-monthly use of topical antifungal therapy lowers the likelihood of recurrence.

 Although tinea versicolor can occur in immunosuppressed patients, most affected patients are healthy.

-The disorder is frequently diagnosed in the summer, but mainly because hypopigmented lesions become more obvious against tanned skin.
+The disorder is frequently diagnosed in the summer because hypopigmented lesions become more obvious against tanned skin.